What is Indonesia's pathway to limit global warming to 1.5°C?

 Long term pathway

-In its 2022 NDC and Long-Term Strategy, Indonesia plans to reach peak emissions by 2030, and achieve net zero emissions “by 2060 or sooner”, though President Prabowo Subianto has indicated net zero before 2050 is possible.78 The Long-Term Strategy mentions an intermediary target of 540 MtCO2e by 2050 in its “low carbon scenario compatible with the Paris Agreement target”.9 Yet, Indonesia does not have a clear policy plan to reach these objectives.10 To align with a 1.5°C compatible pathway, emissions must decrease by at least 62% below 2015 levels by 2050, to 310 MtCO2e excluding LULUCF.
+In its 2022 NDC and Long-Term Strategy, Indonesia plans to reach peak emissions by 2030, and achieve net zero emissions “by 2060 or sooner”, though President Prabowo Subianto has indicated net zero before 2050 is possible.7,8 The Long-Term Strategy mentions an intermediary target of 540 MtCO2e by 2050 (including LULUCF) in its “low carbon scenario compatible with the Paris Agreement target”.9 Yet, Indonesia does not have a clear policy plan to reach these objectives.10 To align with a 1.5°C compatible pathway, emissions must decrease by at least 60% below 2010 levels by 2050, to 294 MtCO2e excluding LULUCF.

-The LULUCF sector, which accounted for half of Indonesia’s total emissions in 2019, is key to Indonesia’s Long-Term Strategy.11 The Long-Term Strategy explores two scenarios, where the agriculture, forestry and land use sector are projected to become a net sink by either 2030 or 2050 thanks to reductions in deforestation and peat emissions.12 Nevertheless, economy-wide emissions reductions and decreases in production and consumption of fossil fuels are needed in non-LULUCF sectors as well as removals from LULUCF.13
+The LULUCF sector, which accounted for nearly a quarter of Indonesia’s total emissions in 2022, is key to Indonesia’s Long-Term Strategy.11 The Long-Term Strategy explores two scenarios where the agriculture, forestry and land use sectors are projected to become a net sink by either 2030 or 2050 due to reductions in deforestation and peat emissions.12 Nevertheless, economy-wide emissions reductions and decreases in the production and consumption of fossil fuels in non-LULUCF sectors are needed to align with 1.5°C in addition to removals from LULUCF.13

 Indonesia's total CO₂ emissions excl.
 LULUCF MtCO₂/yr